Open in Colab Open On GitHub

 eval_step(model, metrics, test_batch)

-# Log test metrics
+# Log the test metrics.

 for metric, value in metrics.compute().items():